kaifluenza/etch-a-sketch/README.md

 # etch-a-sketch
-This is a browser version of something between a sketchpad and an Etch-A-Sketch.The goal of this project is to practice DOM manipulation skills.
+This is a browser version of a sketchpad/Etch-A-Sketch.
 Live preview: https://kaifluenza.github.io/etch-a-sketch/